vpinball/pinmame/src/p2k/README.md

   past the point where a headless run returns.
 The remote debugger's `/api/debugger/control?cmd=exit` ends a run cleanly instead, which is also what gets NVRAM written.
+* **The driver and the firmware disagree about where the mask images are.** The four mask images - the games' art, `im_mask0` to `im_mask3` in the update package - live on the Prism card.
+This driver, following the MAME one, treats `0x14000000-0x14ffffff` as a single *banked* window whose contents are whichever of the four `m_prismdata[]` was last selected by a magic value written to the same window, and then maps three of them *again*, fixed, at `0x15000000`, `0x16000000` and `0x17000000`.
+So mask 0 is reachable only through the bank register and the other three are reachable both ways.
+The firmware banks nothing: `boot_im_mask_bank_is_valid` (rfm 2.22 at `0x2861bc`) checksums the four at fixed addresses **`0x14400000`**, `0x15000000`, `0x16000000` and `0x17000000`, against the sizes and checksums at `BootData` `+0x5c/+0x60`, `+0x64/+0x68`, `+0x6c/+0x70` and `+0x74/+0x78`.
+The first is the mismatch - `0x144-`, not `0x140-`, so where the firmware expects mask 0 this window answers from 4 MB into whatever bank is current.
+Nothing has been seen to depend on it: both games boot and play through this handler, and a normal power-up never validates the masks at all - the console prints the `BOOT DATA`, `SYS IMAGE`, `GAME CODE` and `SYMBOLS` banners and no mask one, so that routine appears to run only while an update is being written.
+Recorded because the two descriptions cannot both be right, not because it is known to bite.
+The same question has a second half: past the end of a bank the banked window reads 0 where the three fixed ones wrap modulo, and that is equally untested.
+Deciding either needs a machine that reads a mask through `0x14400000` with a bank other than 0 selected, or the Prism card's own address decode.

 ## Diagnostics